Around the World

 Image: Stereocard Wady Aleyat and Jebel Serbal by Sergeant James McDonald, 1869.
 IL.2003.44.6.13.183 © Howarth-Loomes Collection at National Museums Scotland

-This is view of Collins Street (below), from the Howarth-Loomes Collection at National Museums Scotland, is one of only five earliest images of Melbourne known to have survived, two of which are in the Howarth-Loomes Collection.
+This view of Collins Street, East, Melbourne (below), from the Howarth-Loomes Collection at National Museums Scotland, is one of only five earliest images of Melbourne known to have survived, two of which are in the Howarth-Loomes Collection.

 Image: Stereocard Collins Street, East, Melbourne Stereo-albumen print from a wet collodion negative by an unknown photographer, 1857.
 IL.2003.44.6.11.371 © Howarth-Loomes Collection at National Museums Scotland